Star Trek: Voyager – Elite Force: Expansion Pack for PC

 An expansion pack to the computer version of Elite Force was announced by Activision in February 2001.
 The expansion pack does not add new campaign content in the conventional sense, rather adding a "Virtual Voyager" mode to the game, allowing the player to explore ten more decks of the ship.
 Within these ten levels, the player can interact with a variety of characters, collect secret items and operate various ship functions such as using replicators, reading characters' personal logs and accessing the ship's computer files.
 Two new combat campaigns are added, integrated as holodeck programs; the first revolves around Tom Paris' black-and-white Captain Proton hobby, while the second is based around an infiltration mission into a Klingon base.
 In addition, five new multiplayer modes were introduced.
 Development was completed on May 5, 2001, and the expansion pack was released on May 16, 2001.
 With ratings of 59 percent and 62 percent on the aggregator sites GameRankings and Metacritic, respectively, the expansion did not enjoy the critical acclaim of the original material.
 While the pack was considered to maintain its predecessor's production values, it was thought to lack the focus and breadth of the original game.
 As well as updating the original to the latest version, the expansion pack also replaced Joan Buddenhagen's Seven of Nine character voice with that of Jeri Ryan.

+Freeware release

+The multiplayer Holomatch component was released as freeware in August 2020 for the game's twentieth anniversary, and was packaged with the ioquake3 derived cMod engine for Windows and Linux by fan community The Last Outpost.